Assia Ahhatt: Career

-Perhaps, one of the biggest achievement of her illustrious musical career, album ‘All-In’ was released in 2018 in the U.S. Assia contracted her personal recording label, “Seize the Day Entertaining” with one of the music world's legendary producers, 16-times Grammy winner Humberto Gatica, based in Los Angeles.
-Known for his association with Madonna, Elton John, Celine Dion, Toni Braxton, and Andrea Boccelli, among many others, Gatica knew this musical collaboration with Assia was the stuff of awards and sold-out venues.
-The project features Assia performing violin solos which cover thirteen international hit singles, supported by a full orchestra.
-Assia's several tours, fulfilled both nationally and internationally, had tremendous success.
+Her album All-In was released in 2018 in the United States.
+Ahhatt contracted her personal recording label, “Seize the Day Entertaining” with one of the music world's legendary producers, 17-times Grammy winner Humberto Gatica, based in Los Angeles.
+He is known for his association with Madonna, Elton John, Celine Dion, Toni Braxton, and Andrea Bocelli, among many others.
+The project features Ahhatt performing violin solos which cover thirteen international hit singles, supported by a full orchestra.
+Ahhatt led several national and international tours.

-Next, a violinist's live show “A Music Extravaganza” was directed by PBS award-winning producer Gene Bortnick and recorded in the Opera House of Kiev in Ukraine.
+Next, a violinist's live show “A Music Extravaganza” was directed by PBS award-winning producer Gene Bortnick and recorded in the Opera House of Kyiv in Ukraine.
 The show aired across America on PBS stations from June 2019 until early 2020 and based upon its success, it was aired again in September 2020.

-Assia Ashatt conceived her new album ‘A Date at the Movies’, while on her U.S. concert tour for ‘A Music Extravaganza’ in 2019 and 2020.
-In this album, released in August 2020, Assia invited listeners to experience joy through the scores from the world's best-loved films.
-New classical arrangements for the music cover some of the biggest stars ever to perform including Barbra Streisand and Elvis Presley to Celine Dion and Lady Gaga.
-This music takes back to the important, memorable, and moving moments of life: a first date, true love, strong and deep emotions.
-Producers of “A Date at the Movies” are 17-time Grammy winner Humberto Gatica, Yurii Shepeta, Assia Ahhatt and 2-time Grammy winner, Al Walser.
+Ahhatt conceived her new album A Date at the Movies, while on her U.S. concert tour for "A Music Extravaganza" in 2019 and 2020.

+In 2020, Ahhatt released the album A Date at the Movies, featuring well-known performers including Barbra Streisand, Elvis Presley, Celine Dion, and Lady Gaga.
+Producers of A Date at the Movies are Humberto Gatica, Yurii Shepeta, Ahhatt and 2-time Grammy winner, Al Walser.

+In 2021, Ahhatt became a voting member of the Recording Academy.

+In 2022, Ahhatt released the New Age album Moments, a collaboration with David Arkenstone.
+The album included production credits from Tony Succar, Paul Avgerinos, and Kabir Sehgal.

+In 2025, Ahhatt released the album Born in Kyiv.
+The album incorporated Ukrainian vocal and instrumental elements with cinematic arrangements and included the single and music video "I Dance For Gods" which was filmed in Kyiv.